Risk-tiered review

 Support is a relationship, not a transaction — so the controls protect both the customer and your brand:

 Want your team using AI like this in their daily work — safely and confidently?
-That's exactly what the AI Power Lab sets up and trains.
+That is exactly what the training + configured platform level covers.

 It drafts from your approved sources — help docs, policies, and past resolved tickets — and cites where the answer came from.
 It doesn't invent policies, and uncertain cases are flagged for a person.